 How to Fix

 A good way to tell if the soil is well-draining is by digging a 1-foot by 1-foot hole nearby and filling it with water.
-From there, wait 1 hour.
-If the hole is still holding water, the soil needs to be amended.
+If the hole drains slower than 2 inches per hour, it has poor drainage.

 To amend the soil and increase its drainage, you can mix in sand or perlite.
 These particles will help break up the clumps.
 Once the soil is well-draining, you can continue with adjusting the amount and frequency you water.